 Safety and pool rules

 South Taranaki District Council Public Swimming Pools Bylaw prevents any child under the age of eight entering a pool without a supervisor 16 years or older.
-Active supervision means that they are ready to respond and are within easy reachable distance from the swimmer.
-The supervisor must be within or around the same pool as the child and undistracted (not reading a book etc).
-Leaflets ‘Your Child, Your Responsibility’ are available at reception for use in these situations, and customers must be advised that this is a bylaw.
+Active supervision means that they are ready to respond immediately and are within easy reachable distance from the swimmer.
+The supervisor must be within or around the same pool as the child and not be distracted (i.e. not reading a book etc).
+Leaflets ‘Your Child, Your Responsibility’ are available at reception for further information about this Bylaw and on users responsibilities.

 - Swimming attire must be appropriate to a family recreation environment.